uq-eresearch/thales/doc/thales-install-guide.md

         sudo service thales start

-    The application will be running on port 30123 (unless you change it in the init.d script).
+    The application will be running on port 30123 (unless it was changed in the _init.d_ script).

     Attempting to access http://localhost:30123 from the host (since the firewall should be blocking external access to this port)